NoorFatimaAnwar/dengue-forecasting-ml-pipeline/README.md

 Performed in `02_model_training.ipynb`.

 ### Train/Validation Split
-Because the test set has no labels, a **middle 20% time-based split** was created:
+Because the test set has no labels, a **middle 20% split** was created:
 - First part → training
 - Middle 20% → validation
 - Remaining → training